 Back in 2013, I decided to adopt the habit of exercising every day before work.
 You can click here for a separate article that I wrote on why morning exercise is on one of the strongest habits that you can form.
 In this article, you’ll learn four secrets on how to exercise before work, even if you’re not a morning person.

-These four secrets have helped me go from someone who used to snooze and struggle to get up every morning to someone who has exercised before more than 99% of my workdays over the last five years.
+These four secrets have helped me go from someone who used to struggle to get up every morning to someone who has exercised before more than 99% of my workdays over the last five years.
 Anyone can exercise before work, even if you’re not a “morning person.”

 Secret #1: Go to bed earlier.

 If you get less than seven hours of quality sleep each night, of course you will struggle to get up and work out early the next day.
 Fatigue (not a lack of willpower or discipline) is the main reason why people fail to follow-through on a plan to exercise before work.

 Early-morning exercisers go to bed earlier.
 One of the leaders who I interviewed for Work Stronger is an executive in Alabama named Don Monistere.
 Don told me that he gets up at or before 4:00 a.m. each day to exercise before work.

 Want to know one of Don’s secrets?
 He’s in bed before 9:00 p.m. each night!

 “At 8:00 p.m., I am looking for the bed,” Don told me.
 “At 8:30 p.m., I need to be in the bed.
 At 9:00 p.m., I’m just gonna fall asleep wherever I am.”